riyasha-gif/Paris-AirBnB-Listing-Analysis/README.md

 This analysis provides insights for potential hosts, travelers, and policymakers interested in the Paris short-term rental market.

-📊 Key Findings & Insights
+# 📊 Key Findings & Insights:

 The following are the core insights derived from the analysis, directly corresponding to the provided visualizations:

-Insight 1: Significant Price Variation Across Paris Neighborhoods
+# Insight 1: Significant Price Variation Across Paris Neighborhoods

 Finding: There's a stark difference in average listing prices across Paris.
 The Elysee neighborhood (8th Arrondissement) consistently commands the highest average price per night (over €200), closely followed by Louvre (1st Arrondissement) and Passy (16th Arrondissement).
 In contrast, areas like Menilmontant (20th Arrondissement) and Buttes-Chaumont (19th Arrondissement) offer significantly lower average prices (around €75-€80).